 American Alligator, USA – Mugger or Marsh Crocodile, Pakistan

 We were lucky enough to airboat at Lake Tohopekaliga near Orlando and be able to take a picture of this mama alligator protecting her 40 off springs.
 Alligators are top predators, found in the marshes from Texas to Florida.

-Racoon, North America - Rhesus Macaque, feral cats, Crows and Kites, Pakistan
+Racoon, North America - Rhesus Macaque and feral cats, Pakistan

 K2 likes to chase racoons and tree them.
 Racoons are omnivorous animals that usually eat vertebrates, invertebrates and plant matter.
 They will raid your garbage cans and get into bird nests to eat eggs and nestlings.

 In Pakistan, this niche is taken up by a number of animals.
 In the wild, it would be Rhesus Macaque monkey flourishing in the lower Himalayan hills.